jancborchardt/gnome-shell-extensions/README.md

 * **[Windows Alt Tab](http://extensions.gnome.org/extension/38/windows-alt-tab/)**: Because grouping windows by app makes 0 sense.
 * **[Quit Button](http://extensions.gnome.org/extension/156/quit-button/)**: I know my name, no need to show it to me all the time.
 * **[Nothing To Do](http://extensions.gnome.org/extension/153/nothingtodo/)**: If I don't use the calendar agenda, just don't show it.
+* **[Remove Accessibility](http://extensions.gnome.org/extension/112/remove-accesibility/)**: Don’t need the functions in it and it’s one indicator less.

 ## License (MIT)